pyroesp/GBDSO/README.md

 While in programming mode, the EPROM needs 6.5V to VCC and I'd rather not have it power to the rest of the board.
 <img src="./pictures/programming-JP2.png">

 To program the EPROM, leave JP2 open and set JP1 so that the edge connector VPP is connected to the EPROM VPP.
+When programming is done, bridge JP2 and set JP1 so that 5V go to the EPROM VPP.

 ## GBDSO EPROM to PDIP28